 HHS notes that family caregivers are central to long‑term care.

-This means the 70% figure is capturing normal aging‑related support, not catastrophic care needs.
+This means the 70% figure includes normal aging‑related support, not catastrophic care needs.

 4. What percent actually need expensive institutional care?